DanielTockan/Rainforest-Store/README.md

   updated_at = db.Column(db.DateTime, default=datetime.utcnow)
 ```

-The complexity kicked in when it came to desiging the relationships.
+The complexity kicked in when it came to designing the relationships.
 The below were designed for the stated reasons;

 **Many to Many (M-M)**
 - Orders & Products <br> - When a customer checks out (places an order), they are able to buy many items (products) at a time, whether they be a variety of different products or a bulk buy of the same product <br> - Provided there is enough stock, products are able to be purchased as part of many different orders <br>